Château Los Boldos Tradition Réserve, `Tradición Reserva` Cachapoal Valley Merlot

 Vineyards

 The vineyard is located in Requinoa within the Cachapoal Andes valley.
 This area has a mediterranean climate which is greatly influenced by the Andes Mountains and the Cachapoal river, which generate a large thermal oscillation between day and night (+/- 20°C).
 The grapes were sourced from plots planted in 2004.
-The soil is of alluvial origin and is derived from the terraces of the Cachapoal river.
-The soil texture varies from clay, clayey silt loam and silt loam for the first 50 to 70 cm.
+The soil is of alluvial origin, with texture varying from clay, clayey silt loam and silt loam for the first 50 to 70 cm.
 Below, there is an important presence of gravel and sand that increases with depth.
-The plantation was established with a density of 5.555 plants/ha in a VSP system and conducted with a double guyot pruning system.
-The yields of these plots are controlled between 10 to 12 tons/ha.
+The yields of the vineyards are controlled between 10 to 12 tons/ha.
 During the growing season, early partial defoliation is carried out to increase the final yield.
 Irrigation is controlled from veraison to harvest to achieve an optimum maturity of the grapes and efficient and conscious use of water.

 Vintage